Weight Loss While Breastfeeding

 – Have snacks be optional (I’ve finally kicked my morning snack habit and want to stick with that.
 I was just having it out of routine and not hunger and I want to keep that up)

 – Dinner and done (I’ve seen a direct correlation to the nights I don’t eat after dinner and my weight loss)

-All of these principles still keep me within the 21 day fix extreme meal plan but also allow me to have flexibility to do it my way!
-I’ll be tracking my color coded containers, eating more veggies if I am hungry (because seriously… why limit veggies?), and making sure my water intake is high (which I 150% suggest to any mom worried about her milk supply)
+All of these principles still keep me within the 21 day fix extreme meal plan but also allow me to have the flexibility to do it my way!
+I’ll be tracking my color-coded containers, eating more veggies if I am hungry (because seriously… why limit veggies?), and making sure my water intake is high (which I 150% suggest to any mom worried about her milk supply)